nikhil-dce/Examining-Robustness-of-BNNs-to-Adversarial-Examples/README.md

 # Examining-Robustness-of-BNNs-to-Adversarial-Examples

-This is course project for ECE 590: ML for Security.
+This is a course project for ECE 590: ML for Security.
+Authors: Nikhil Mehta, Serge Assaad, Shuyang Dai

 ---------------------------------------------------------------------------------------------------------